sthenic/lins/doc/_source/configuration.rst

 :ref:`Rule files <lins_rules>` may be grouped together to form a *style*.
 Styles are important for a few reasons:

 ..
-Something about that sharing rule files between styles are made simple?
+Something about that sharing rule files between styles is made simple?

 * *Flexibility*---by adding an abstraction layer between the rule files and the user, you gain flexibility.